PD & Instruction

 Art of Giving and Receiving Feedback

-This workshop is designed for complementary evaluators, peer coaches, department chairs, TEAM mentors, and anyone who wants to improve on giving and receiving feedback.
-Constructive feedback encourages reflection and creates reciprocal pathways to improved performance.
-This workshop provides educators with specific, practical strategies to build collegiality and empathy, encourage self-reflection, and help teachers enrich their practice and enhance student growth and well-being.
+This workshop is designed for evaluators, peer coaches, department chairs, TEAM mentors, and anyone who wants to improve on giving and receiving feedback in any context.
+Constructive feedback encourages reflection and creates reciprocal pathways to ongoing growth and development.
+This workshop provides educators with specific, practical strategies to build trust and foster collegiality, as well as encourage self-reflection, helping enrich educator practice and enhance student growth and well-being.
 This session will be highly interactive, and participants will practice giving and receiving feedback with several different partners.

 Beyond Bloom: HOT Questioning Techniques That Promote Total Class Participation